davidneedham/training-assignment/lesson-1-install-drupal-9-locally-with-lando.md

     d) Vagrant

-2. What is the title of the featured recipe on the Recipes page?
+2. Open your new Drupal 9 website.
+What is the title of the featured recipe on the Recipes page?

     a) Vegan chocolate and nut brownies